SaschaWillems/ModernVkTriangle/README.md

 chk(vkCreateGraphicsPipelines(device, VK_NULL_HANDLE, 1, &pipelineCI, nullptr, &pipeline));
 ```

-After a successful call to [`vkCreateGraphicsPipelines`](https://docs.vulkan.org/refpages/latest/refpages/source/vkCreateGraphicsPipelines.html), our graphics pipeline is read to be used for rendering.
+After a successful call to [`vkCreateGraphicsPipelines`](https://docs.vulkan.org/refpages/latest/refpages/source/vkCreateGraphicsPipelines.html), our graphics pipeline is ready to be used for rendering.

 ## Render loop